airqualityart/solving-aoc-puzzles/year-2022/README.md

   - day 12: optimal path-finding.

-  - day 13, part 1: nested linked lists (at least that is the data representation I chose), and recursion.
+  - day 13, part 1: nested linked lists and recursion.

+  - day 15: part 1: ordered linked lists with insertions and merges.

+* Here are basic style guidelines that I aim to follow:

+  - Indentations are 4 spaces, no tabs.

+  - Maximum 80 characters per line.

+  - It is okay to write one-liner if statements only if there is no `else if` or `else` clause.